 - Be wary of new DNA testing companies or “fly-by-night” companies that offer DNA test kits at very low prices.
 Most of these products are not accurate nor are they useful for genealogy and family history research.

-Does the DNA company provide matching with other testers?
+Does the DNA testing company provide matching with other testers?

-- Take time to read the DNA company’s policies on privacy as well as the TOS or TC (“terms of service” or “terms and conditions”).
+- Take time to read the DNA company’s policies on privacy as well as the Terms of Service (TOS) or Terms and Conditions.
 These policies dictate not only what you as a consumer can do with the resulting data from a DNA test kit, but also what the company can do.
-Some companies sell the “metadata” to third-party vendors for research purposes.
+Some testing companies sell the “metadata” to third-party vendors for research purposes.

-Do you need to buy a subscription with the DNA company?
+Do you need to buy a subscription with the DNA testing company?

 - You may need to purchase a monthly or yearly subscription to the company’s genealogy platform in order to get the best results in terms of matching with other DNA testers.